What is soy?

 Soy can be eaten in different forms and cooked in a variety of ways.
 Common soy-containing foods include:

 - Soy milk.
 This one is produced by soaking, grinding, and straining soybeans.
-Soy milk contains a great amount of protein and B vitamins, vital for the human musculoskeletal system, nerves, and wellbeing in general.
-What soy milk lacks, though, is calcium and vitamin D, which are in cow milk.
-Manufacturers though often put the product through a fortification process to artificially enrich it with vitamins that are not present in dairy (2).
+Soy milk contains a great amount of protein and B complex vitamins, vital for the human musculoskeletal system, nerves, and wellbeing in general.
+What soy milk lacks, though, is calcium, which is found in cow’s milk.
+Manufacturers though often put the product through a fortification process to artificially enrich it with vitamins that are not naturally present in the beverage (1).

 - Tofu.
 Tofu cheese, or soybean curd, is the product of hot soy milk coagulation.
-It’s consistency is soft, has a mild flavor, contains protein and B vitamins in great amounts.
-Tofu is low in sodium (2).
+It’s consistency is soft, has a mild flavor, contains protein and B complex vitamins in great amounts.
+Tofu is low in sodium (1).

 - Soy sauce.
 Another popular soy food that has spread far beyond Asia.
 Soy sauce is the result of the fermentation process of soybeans.
 This sauce can not be deemed a soy product rich in protein.
-In addition, it contains a high amount of salt, which is why it might not be the healthiest food for vegans(2).
+In addition, it contains a high amount of salt, which is why it might not be the healthiest food option (1).

 Is soy a blessing or a curse?